-Mature deciduous and evergreen trees are dispersed throughout the cemetery.
+Mature deciduous and evergreen trees are throughout the cemetery.
 Deciduous trees include cottonwood, elm, catalpa, linden, crabapple, Kentucky coffee tree, oak, and ash.
-Conifer trees include Colorado spruce, Douglas fir, juniper, and cedar.
+Coniferous trees include Colorado spruce, douglas fir, juniper, and cedar.
 Many of the mature trees are reaching the end of their life span and likely date to the 1920s and 1930s when the Park Cemetery Association added vegetation to the property.
-Some trees have been recently replaced.
+In 2014, numerous ash trees were removed due to Emerald Ash Borer infestation.
+Approximately 90 trees were planted between 2017 and 2019.

-At the Pioneer Gateway, mature trees define entrance, and a perennial bed is located in front of the gateway.
-Iris are planted between the sidewalk at 9th Street and the fence.
-Some iris have spread outwards from the perennial bed and are creeping into the cemetery.
+At Pioneer Gateway, mature trees define the entrance and a perennial bed is located in front of the gateway.
+Irises are planted in beds between the sidewalk and fence along 9th Street and the north and south sides of the cemetery.
+Some iris have spread outwards from the beds and into the cemetery.

 Shrubs and perennials are located at individual grave sites.
 Lilac, roses, spirea, and viburnum are common shrubs within the cemetery, however, many of these are in need of pruning or replacement.
 These individual plants likely date from the 1970s or later, however, they are consistent with the cemetery's historic appearance.
-A lawn covers most of the cemetery's open space and is in good/fair condition.
-Overgrown riparian vegetation occurs along the narrow trench at the cemetery's eastern edge.
+A lawn covers most of the cemetery's open space and is in fair condition.
+Overgrown vegetation occurs along the narrow trench at the cemetery's western edge.

 Vegetation is consistent with the cemetery's historic appearance, with evergreen and deciduous trees planted throughout the cemetery to create a park-like feeling.
 Individual shrubs and perennials at gravesites are consistent with the historic design, as photographs from the 1900s reveal that families planted blooming shrubs and perennials around graves.
-The iris beds were added around 1970 and are not contributing to the historic landscape.
+Irises were donated by Long's Gardens and beds were planted around 1970.
+Since these post-date the period of significance they are not contributing to the historic landscape, but are compatible.